Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and won three of those contests.
+- The Marlins have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.

-- The Marlins and their opponents have combined to hit the over five times in their last 10 games with a total.

 Marlins Betting Records & Stats

-- The Marlins have won 61.5% of the games this season when they were favored on the moneyline (8-5).
+- The Marlins have won 64.3% of the games this season when they were the moneyline favorite (9-5).

-- Miami has a 4-3 record (winning 57.1% of its games) when playing as moneyline favorites of -135 or shorter.
+- Miami has gone 4-1 (winning 80% of its games) when playing as moneyline favorites of -150 or shorter.

-- The Marlins have a 57.4% chance to win this contest based on the moneyline's implied probability.
+- The Marlins have an implied moneyline win probability of 60% in this contest.

-- Miami has combined with opponents to hit the over on the total 19 times this season for a 19-20-2 record against the over/under.
+- Miami has combined with opponents to go over the total 19 times this season for a 19-21-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.